shoichikaji/safa-unsafe-signals/README.md

 - unsafe

 Nomally, we should use safe signals.
-But if you use XS modules, you may want to unsafe signals.
+But if you use XS modules, you may want to use unsafe signals.

 For example, the following code (call `xs_fib(50)` with timeout 1sec) does not work; never timeout 1sec!